 The department will provide up to \$400 to doctoral students to help pay for travel to a conference at which the student is presenting.
 Doctoral students have access to a total of \$400 - which can be used for dissertation support (see above) or travel.
 To be eligible to use this money for travel, the student must be either first author of the paper/poster or second author if the first author is a faculty member.
-Ordinarily only one such request per year will be approved.
+Ordinarily, only one such request over the course of each student's graduate career will be approved.
 The department will help pay for airfare and conference registration but not lodging, meals, taxis, etc.